iterative/ldb-resources/documentation/Command-summary.md

 ## flags

 `--format <format>` - options: `{auto,auto-detect,strict,strict-pairs,bare,bare-pairs,infer,tensorflow-inferred,annot,annotation-only}` -  sets schema for data objects and annotations. `INDEX` fails if URI is not conformant with schema. `auto-detect` is the default.
 Some of these are simply short aliases for longer format names.

+`--add-tags <tags>` Comma-separated list of tags to add to indexed data objects.

 Format descriptions:
  * `auto`, `auto-detect` - Auto-detect the data format.
 Supports detection of: `strict-pairs`, `annotation-only`, `tensorflow-inferred`